danieloxa/Suno-Archive-Manager/README.md

-# Archive Master — Browser Extension
+# SAM - Suno Archive Manager — Browser Extension

 Download your entire Suno music library as a local ZIP.
 No cloud accounts, no console scripts, no external servers.